chechir/phytom/README.md

-# wutils
+# doors

-These are common functions used in machine learnig and data analysis work
+These are common functions used in machine learning and data analysis work